MacDonald Naturopathic Medical Clinic

 After graduation, Naturopathic Doctors must pass rigorous regulatory board examinations that are standardized across North America before being licensed to practice.
 All naturopathic doctors practicing in Ontario must be registered with the BDDT-N and they must meet the Continuing Medical Education (CME) credits as required by the provincial regulatory boards on an ongoing basis.

 Payment is due upon receipt of treatment.
 Please call the MacDonald Naturopathic Medical Clinic at (519) 539-7000 for our current fee schedule.
 Naturopathic Medicine is not covered by OHIP.
 However, it is covered under most extended health care plans.
-Contact your health insurance provider for details.
+We have direct billing for most insurance plans.
+Contact your health insurance provider for details or give us a call!

 What Education does a Naturopathic Doctor Have?